rspber/tsdeeSPI/README.md

 Because it is the only library I know of on the network that supports typical microprocessors in communication with TFT in such a comprehensive and optimal/fast way.
 So it won't be a waste of time to work with her a bit.

-First, processor and protocol support should be separated from graphics.
+First, processors and protocols support should be separated from graphics.
 For this reason, the TFT_eSPI library was divided into two classes, TFT_eSPI with the interface as it was, i.e. serving everything that was and subclass TFT_eeSPI, which contains the very essence, i.e. support for processors and protocols.

-The next step will be to connect TFT_eeSPI with tsdesktop graphics by adopting all settings from tsdesktop.
+The next step will be to connect TFT_eeSPI (and maybe more) with tsdesktop by adopting all settings from tsdesktop.
 The work will be done until everything stops working and is no longer useful, forks are welcome.

 ## Further Relations